tksh164/aumid-stopgap-tools/README.md

 ### Example 1: Obsidian with different vault

 1. Create a shortcut file (.lnk) for each vault using the **mklnkwaumid**.
-For example, execute the following command in PowerShell to create a shortcut file.
+For example, execute the following command in **Windows PowerShell** to create a shortcut file.

     ```powershell
     .\mklnkwaumid.exe 'D:\temp\Obsidian-Vault1.lnk' Tksh164.Obsidian.Vault1 'C:\bin\runwaumid.exe' '-tp Tksh164.Obsidian.Vault1 \"Vault1 - Obsidian\" obsidian://open?vault=Vault1'
+    ```

+    If you use **PowerShell (non-Windows PowerShell)**, execute the following command instead.
+There is difference on escape double quote.

+    ```powershell
+    .\mklnkwaumid.exe 'D:\temp\Obsidian-Vault1.lnk' Tksh164.Obsidian.Vault1 'C:\bin\runwaumid.exe' '-tp Tksh164.Obsidian.Vault1 "Vault1 - Obsidian" obsidian://open?vault=Vault1'
     ```

     - The **mklnkwaumid** creates `D:\temp\Obsidian-Vault1.lnk` file and sets `Tksh164.Obsidian.Vault1` to the shortcut file as an AppUserModelID.
 You can specify your own AppUserModelID, but it's should be follow the [AppUserModelID form](#appusermodelid-form).
 Also, it should be unique for each group on the taskbar.